Armin Meiwes: Cannibal fetishism

 As an adult, Meiwes kept recordings of TV documentaries about the Vietnam War and read literature about cannibalistic serial killers such as Fritz Haarmann and Jeffrey Dahmer.
 Meiwes also filmed amateur fetish videos for personal usage, wherein he would cover himself in ketchup while pretending to cut himself, hang himself up by his feet via block and tackle to resemble a slaughtered animal carcass, or eat marzipan and minced meat he had formed into human or phallic shapes.
 He kept collages of cut-out body parts from pornographic magazines on a grill and copies of the videos locked in a safe, after he stopped producing additional footage when his mother questioned an uncleaned kitchen Meiwes left behind after one nightly filming.
 With the advent of the internet in the 1990s, Meiwes began frequenting online forums centred around cannibal fetishism since at least 1998, using the alias "Franky" with the username "Antrophagus" and styling himself as a butcher.
 Meiwes voiced interest primarily in killing, dismembering and cannibalising another person, but also fantasised about being cooked and eaten by someone else.

 In early 2000, Meiwes posted more than 60 online advertisements on the forum Nullo, which was dedicated to "fantasies of emasculation" and similar male genital mutilation.
 The adverts, written in English, stated that he was "looking for a well-built 18- to 30-year-old to be slaughtered and then consumed".
 Several people responded to the advertisement but backed out; Meiwes specifically requested volunteers and did not attempt to force them to do anything against their will.
+The ads also appeared on another site, the Cannibal Café, which, contrary to some media reports, was not where Meiwes met Brandes, as it was primarily centred around the (fantasy) cannibalisation of women.

 At the same time, Meiwes scoured adverts by people who claimed they were willing to be killed and eaten, chatting at length with two users, though neither ultimately followed up on their offer.
 "Luke", self-identified as a 20-year-old Austrian man, stated that his family was going to undertake the slaughtering instead of Meiwes, set for 7 January 2001 during Orthodox Christmas.
 "Matteo", a middle-aged Italian man, originally agreed to be "whipped to death" and "grilled" with either a flamethrower or two portable electric heaters while nailed to a St Andrew's Cross, but reconsidered due to the cannibal aspect.